AliRehman7141/react-native-with-redux-thunk-template/README.md

 yarn android
 ```

-This will start the Onion app in an Android emulator, pointed at Onion's staging environment.
+This will start the Vendor app in an Android emulator, pointed at Vendor staging environment.

 ## Connect a device

 #### iOS
 We use Xcode's auto-codesigning.
 It should magically "just work" if you log in to Xcode with an iTunes account
-which is on the `Shuja Ahmad` team.
-When you connect an iPhone to your machine, Xcode will prompt you to join a team, If you have to choose a team, choose `Shuja Ahmad`.
+which is on the `Ali Rehman` team.
+When you connect an iPhone to your machine, Xcode will prompt you to join a team, If you have to choose a team, choose `Ali Rehman`.

 #### Android
 1. On your Android device go to Settings > About Phone